Zennox-97/88pay/README.md

 # License
 GPLv3

-### Origin
+## Origin
 The original fork has this text

 "This comes from [https://git.sr.ht/~anon_/shadowchat](https://git.sr.ht/~anon_/shadowchat) and the base logic (mostly rewritten now) is not Paul's original work, although without the base logic I would have never started doing this, so thank you to the great mind behind this."

-This is a fork from [fork source here].
-Would not have been possible without Paul's work, which is now being modified by me.
+88Pay was originally a fork from [https://github.com/pautown/paulpay].
+Initially this was going to be some code edits but became a much larger project and Would not have been possible without Paul's work, which is now being modified by me (Zennox).

-### Donate
+# Donate

-To support the creator that made this fork possible, send XMR to Paul Town at:
+To support the creator that made 88Pay possible, send XMR to Paul Town at:
 `88K988HXHBTZZEFACejzJRDe7zMiKviesFKWtq4Q3Bo6VZfPZDWFzbod4Kn7SudVSBKhu5GqMUqBUXFNj5wBLyWuNWe4nqN`

-To support the creator of 88 Pay, send Solana to me at:
+To support the creator of 88 Pay, send Solana to Zennox at:
 `5Ci84K1CJRVyWJHkxhsNuscBsXQZN7zG5AuVqWYYnjtf`